bilal-arikan/UnityFigmaBridge/README.md

   will try and find matching object names within a depth of 2 (currently hardcoded) and look for a matching component.
   For example, I could add ```public TextMeshPro_UGUI Title``` and if there is a text object called *Title* then it will be assigned to that field.

+### Advanced Field Binding
+The field binding system now supports multiple naming conventions, making it more flexible:
+* **Exact Case-Insensitive Match** - "MyButton" field matches "mybutton" object
+* **Normalized Name Matching** - "My_Play_Button" field matches "My Play Button" or "my-play-button" object (spaces, dashes, and underscores are ignored)
+* **Underscore-Prefixed Fields** - Fields like "m_ScoreLabel" will match objects named "ScoreLabel"

+This allows your Figma document to use natural naming (with spaces and dashes) that will be automatically matched to C# field names.

 ![Button Press Binding](/Docs/ButtonPressBinding.png)